a-bakos/acroguesser/README.md

-# ACROGUESSER cli game - practice project
+# ACROGUESSER cli game - practice project - WIP

 Simple command line game.
 The player is presented with a randomly chosen journal title and they need to guess the journal's acronym to earn points.